 It's much more convenient to be able to use your version control system's tagging mechanism to derive a version number than to have to duplicate that information all over the place.
-Currently, only git is supported.

-The default behavior is to write out a version.txt file which contains the git output, for systems where git isn't installed or there is no .git directory present. version.txt can (and probably should!) be packaged in release tarballs by way of the MANIFEST.in file.
+The default behavior is to write out a version.txt file which contains the VCS output, for systems where the appropriate VCS is not installed or there is no VCS metadata directory present. version.txt can (and probably should!) be packaged in release tarballs by way of the MANIFEST.in file.